paoap/tf2_ssd_mb2_dataset_prep_scripts/README.md

 # tf2_ssd_mb2_dataset_prep_scripts
-Python scripts for converting PASCAL VOC annotations to TFRecords.
-The scripts requires intallation of Object Detection API of TensorFlow2 found in https://github.com/tensorflow/models/tree/master/research/object_detection
+This repository is a collection of Python scripts for converting PASCAL VOC annotations to TFRecords.
+I do not own all the codes and some of them were based from tutorials on using TF2 object detection API.
+The scripts require installation of Object Detection API of TensorFlow2 found in https://github.com/tensorflow/models/tree/master/research/object_detection

 # Instructions
 1. Use xml2csv.py to create *.csv files of each dataset group (train, val, and test) from PASCAL VOC annotations.